Preconditioner on Matrix Lie Group for SGD: Estimating preconditioners on matrix Lie groups

 \subsection{Variations of preconditioned SGD}

 There are many ways to modify the above preconditioned SGD methods.
-Since curvatures typically evolves slower than gradients, one can update the preconditioner less frequently to save average wall time per iteration.
+Since curvatures typically evolves slower than gradients, one can update the preconditioner less frequently to save computations per iteration.
+With parallel computing available, one might update the preconditioner and model parameters simultaneously and asynchronously to save wall time per iteration.
 Combining preconditioner and momentum may further accelerate convergence.
 For recurrent neural network learning, we may need to clip the norm of preconditioned gradients to avoid excessively large parameter updates.
+In general, preconditioned gradient clipping relates to the trust region method by

-Most importantly, we can choose different Lie groups for learning our preconditioners to achieve a good trade off between performance and complexity.
+where $\Omega>0$ is a clipping threshold, comparable to the size of trust region.
+One may set $\Omega$ to a positive number proportional to the square root of the number of model parameters.
+Most importantly, we can choose different Lie groups for estimating our preconditioners to achieve a good trade off between performance and complexity.